 - Sentencing: If you go to trial and win, you are acquitted of all criminal charges and are free to go.
 If you lose at trial, you will then face sentencing which will be in accordance with the severity of the crime.
 The worse the crime is, the greater the punishment will be.

 - Appeal: It is rare that a DUI conviction will get this far, but if you do go to trial and are found guilty, you have the opportunity to appeal the conviction.

 - How much will a DUI conviction truly cost me?
 You already know from reading the information above and reading the information on our Washington DUI Charges page that you may have to pay hefty fines if you are convicted of driving under the influence.
 Additionally, you may incur costs in the form of job loss, or the inability to even interview for a job.
-This is why it is particularly important to speak with an attorney.
+This is why it is particularly important to speak with a competent DUI attorney Spokane trusts.
 And while you will likely have legal fees associated with resolving your criminal matter, such fees are often worth the cost to avoid the worst of criminal consequences that may result from being convicted of driving under the influence.

 - What are the legal limits for blood alcohol content?
 With the exception of Arizona, all 50 states have set the legal limits signifying Driving under the Influence as a Blood Alcohol Content (BAC) of .08%.
 For commercial drivers, the qualifying BAC is .04 %, and drivers under 21 only .02 %.

 - I’ve had a few drinks tonight – how do I know my legal limit?
 Because estimating one’s alcohol consumption limits is an inexact science, the only way to be 100% sure of not getting a DUI is to not drink and drive.
 Appoint one of your friends as the Designated Driver or call a cab.